siderolabs/talos/src/docs/src/content/configuration/_index.md

 draft: false
 ---

-In this section, we will step through the configuration of a Dianemo based Kubernetes cluster.
+In this section, we will step through the configuration of a Talos based Kubernetes cluster.
 There are three major components we will configure:

 - `osd` and `osctl`